Quad Cities River Bandits: 1879–1959

 After a nine-season baseball hiatus during World War II, baseball returned to Davenport in 1946.
 The Davenport Cubs (1946–1947) rejoined the Class B Illinois-Indiana-Iowa League (Three-I League) as an affiliate of the Chicago Cubs.
 Led by future MLB players Roy Smalley Jr. and Rube Walker, the 1946 Davenport Cubs won the regular season pennant.

 The Davenport Pirates (1948–1949) were an affiliate of the Pittsburgh Pirates.
 Bob Purkey, Frank Thomas and future Cy Young Award Winner Vern Law were on the 1949 Pirates.
 The Pirates swept Evansville, 3 games to 0, to win the 1949 Three-I League Championship.
 In 1949 Davenport drew 133,505 fans, a franchise record that would stand until 1981.

 Remaining in the Three-I League, the 1950 Davenport Quads operated as an Independent team.
 The Davenport Tigers (1951–1952) were an affiliate of the Detroit Tigers (1951–1952).
-Baseball Hall of Fame inductee Jim Bunning pitched for the 1951 Davenport Tigers.
+Baseball Hall of Fame inductee Jim Bunning pitched for the 1951 Tigers.
 Baseball Hall of Fame announcer Milo Hamilton was the Tigers' announcer on radio.
-Harvey Kuenn played for the 1952 tigers, hitting .340.
-Kuehn was called up to the Detroit Tigers after the 1952 Davenport season ended.
-Kuenn won the 1953 Major League Baseball Rookie of the Year Award.
+Harvey Kuenn played for the 1952 Tigers, hitting .340.
+Kuehn was called up to the Detroit Tigers after the 1952 Davenport season ended and won the 1953 Major League Baseball Rookie of the Year Award.

-After the 1952 season, Davenport folded.
-They were replaced by the Peoria Chiefs in the 1953 Three-I League.
+After the 1952 season Davenport folded, and were replaced by the Peoria Chiefs in the 1953 Three-I League.
 Davenport remained without a team for four seasons.
 The 1957 Davenport DavSox (1957–1958) rejoined the Three-I League as an affiliate of the Chicago White Sox (1957–1958).
-The 1958 DavSox advanced to the Three-I Championship series, where they were defeated by the Cedar Rapids Braves 3 games to 2.
+The 1958 DavSox advanced to the Three-I championship series, where they were defeated by the Cedar Rapids Braves 3 games to 2.
 The 1958 season was the last for Davenport in the Three-I League.